ABBY Finereader is advertised and even praised by critics but does it really read fine?

-To take test to extreme, I tried a greeting card which had a message in stylish font which is not so easily readable.
+To take the test to an extreme, I tried a greeting card that had a message in a stylish font which is not so easily readable.

 Here, ABBYY failed miserably.
-It automatically considered every part as image and refused to read anything automatically.
-However, I marked text areas manually and commanded it to read.
+It automatically considered every part as an image and refused to read anything automatically.
+However, I marked text areas manually and commanded them to read.
 Results are in front of you: totally not acceptable.

-Anyways, ABBYY Finereader is designed considering Legal documents or anything required in corporate world.
-There would be hardly a case which would involve casual/stylish font document.
+Anyways, ABBYY Finereader is designed considering Legal documents or anything required in the corporate world.
+There would be hardly a case that would involve a casual/stylish font document.
 So, I think we can ignore it.